 This work for SATB a cappella was composed in 2020 during the COVID-19 pandemic lockdown.
-It was composed specifically for The King’s Singers New Music Prize competition.
 The text is by James Weldon Johnson (1876-1938).
 Johnson was an American writer and civil rights activist.
 He was a leader of the National Association for the Advancement of Colored People (NAACP), where he started working in 1917.

 Sometimes the mist overhangs my path,

 With glad defiance in my throat,